Police alert for five year old girl abducted by her biological parents

-The National Police have activated a search operation to locate a five-year-old minor who was allegedly taken by her biological parents from the foster family where she was living.
-The parents, without legal custody, would have taken her illegally.
+The National Police have activated a search operation to locate a five-year-old girl who was allegedly taken by her biological parents from the foster family where she was living.
+The parents, without legal custody, are believed to have taken her illegally.
 Authorities fear for the child's safety and are searching for the adults, who face charges of child abduction.

 Geolocation systems and social networks in the search for the minor 📍

 The investigation relies on technological tools such as mobile signal tracking and security camera analysis.
-Agents are reviewing movement patterns and digital contacts of the parents to narrow down their possible whereabouts.
+Officers are reviewing movement patterns and digital contacts of the parents to narrow down their possible whereabouts.
 Additionally, biometric databases and early warning systems coordinated with other forces are being used.
-Technology allows for cross-referencing information in real time, although effectiveness depends on the speed of protocol activation.
+Technology allows for real-time cross-referencing of information, although effectiveness depends on the speed of protocol activation.

 Biological parents: the GPS that cannot be installed in children 🧭

-While the police track mobile phones and credit cards, one thinks that maybe children should come from the factory with an AirTag in their belly button.
-But no, the law says you cannot chip minors, even though the biological parents seem to have found their own method of location: taking them away without asking.
+While the police track mobile phones and credit cards, one might think that children should come from the factory with an AirTag in their belly button.
+But no, the law says you cannot chip minors, even though the biological parents seem to have found their own method of locating them: taking them away without asking.
 Of course, then they complain about being accused of kidnapping.
-Just parental technology things.
+Just another thing about parental technology.